RahmaniSajjad/git-cheat-sheet/README.md

 ---

-I downloaded this cheat sheet from https://education.github.com/git-cheat-sheet-education.pdf.
+I downloaded this cheat sheet from <a href=https://education.github.com/git-cheat-sheet-education.pdf>here</a>.
 <br>
 Then i completed and changed it.
 <br>